-- A low-pitched tapping, detonation, or thud is only audible at idle or slightly higher.
+- Low-pitched knocking, detonation, or thumping sounds are heard only at idle speed or slightly above.

-- Heard once per revolution of the drive belt or pulley.
+- It is heard once per revolution of the drive belt or pulley.

-- Rumble may be due to the following reasons:
+- The rumble may be caused by the following reasons:

-- 1. Build-up and incorporation of foreign particles - accumulation of rubber dust that forms small balls or threads in the groove of the drive belt pulley
+- 1. Foreign Particle Adhesion and Embedding - accumulation of rubber dust that forms small balls or threads in the groove of the drive belt pulley

 - 2. Drive belt delamination